Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/android-guideline.md

 startActivity(browserIntent)
 ```

-The result of signing the transaction comes in the `onSessionRequestResponse` function.
+The result of signing the request comes in the `onSessionRequestResponse` function.